 The half marathon has a walker-friendly time limit of four hours.
 The time limit for the marathon in 2014 is five hours, making it out of reach of most walkers other than world-class racewalkers.
 It is enforced at cut-off points.

 Date and Location:

 Register online.
-Registration often does not open until several months after the previous race, with pricing windows and prices that start at $120, but sometimes there is a pop-up one-day discount or discounts for previous participants.
+Prices that start at $120, but sometimes there is a pop-up one-day discount or discounts for previous participants.
 Packet pickup is at the Expo in the two days before the race day.
 Packet pick-up on race day may be offered for a premium price, but it is best to time your arrival to Las Vegas to go to packet pick-up before race day.

 The half-marathon course is on the Las Vegas strip and through downtown Las Vegas.
 The marathon diverges from it.
 The area is flat with only slight uphill and downhill stretches.
 It is a certified marathon course and a Boston qualifier.
 As typical of the Rock 'n' Roll series of events, 24 bands perform along the route.

 The finish stays open for four hours for the half marathon.
 The time is adjusted to account for the starting time of the last corrals (which is usually an hour after the starting gun.)
 Water stops remained open for the slower racers, although they have sometimes run out of energy gel for walkers.
 The finish has been open and welcoming for the half marathon four hours after the last corrals started each year.
 The finish was well stocked with a full range of food items at that time, although specific items may run out at any time.
 It was a very walker-friendly event for those who can finish in the stated time.

 All registrants receive a short-sleeved technical T-shirt and goodie bag at the Expo, with medals for finishing.
 The shirts and medals are different colors and designs for the marathon and half marathon.

 Weather and Parking: